Michigan Child Abuse Allegations

 - Fourth-degree child abuse: It is a high-court misdemeanor punishable by up to a year in jail.

 To discuss your case further, contact us to speak to our Michigan sex crimes attorneys.

 Doing Everything in Our Power to Effectively Defend Clients

 Due to the stigma that such allegations carry, defending a claim can be extremely difficult; however, it is critical that you find an experienced Michigan criminal sexual conduct lawyer right away.
 We can take on your case, protect your rights as a person innocent until proven guilty, and work towards the outcome you need.

-At Law Offices of Shannon M. Smith, P.C., we have over ten years of experience fighting for the rights and best interests of our clients.
+At Smith Blythe, PC, we have over ten years of experience fighting for the rights and best interests of our clients.
 From carefully reviewing police and child protective services reports, to consulting with doctors and other experts, we will do everything in our power to defend you against any manner of child abuse accusation.

 Call us at (248) 213-9331 and schedule a free consultation!